ZoeMacf/shortrestcafe/README.md

 #### First Time Visitor Goals

-* I want to learn more about board games and other table top games.
+- I want to learn more about board games and other table top games.
-* I want to easily be able to navigate the website and access its features such as the menu
+- I want to easily be able to navigate the website and access its features such as the menu
-* I want to know about upcoming game events
+- I want to easily locate the cafe's opening times

 #### Returning Visitor Goals

+- I want to know when there are any upcoming events.

 #### Frequent Visitor Goals